 I have had a long fascination with Latin America’s rural borderlands, especially how and why people organized their lives around their families.
-My interest in these issues developed during the years I worked in the mental health field in Chicago after graduating from college, where my coworkers came from Mexico, Peru, Argentina, Honduras, and Colombia.
 My book, For Tranquility and Order, explores how nineteenth-century families in northwestern Mexico used their local courtrooms to air grievances, aid loved ones, and present their personal and financial affairs before the state.
 In the process, these ranchers, widows, artisans, merchants, mothers, fathers, and children did their part to build a new republican order.
-My current research examines midwives and motherhood in the U.S.-Mexico Borderlands from the late eighteenth century through the early twentieth century.
+My current research examines midwives and motherhood in the U.S.-Mexico Borderlands and other parts of provinical Mexico from the late eighteenth century through the early twentieth century.
 I am interested in understanding how the daily lives of these resourceful women changed dramatically against a backdrop of ethnic conflict, rapid modernization, and increasing international interaction among people of the United States and Mexico.

 My teaching interests include ethnohistory, the history of caste, class, and race in Latin America, and environmental history.
 I encourage students to engage in primary research in Latin America, a region with hundreds of overlooked state and local archives.
 I view education as a collaborative process in which students are active participants.
 The classroom and the archives are ideal places to embark on a life-long process of intellectual inquiry.